xiaochus/MobileNetV2/README.md

 - --batch,   The number of train samples per batch.
 - --epochs,  The number of train iterations.
 - --weights, Fine tune with other weights.
+- --tclasses, The number of classes of pre-trained model.

 ## Reference